xw-hu/xw-hu.github.io/_pages/about.md

 ---
 permalink: /
 title: "About"
-excerpt: "Xiaowei Hu is a Professor at SCUT studying visual restoration and adaptive perception, vision and multimodal foundation models, and self-evolving agents."
+excerpt: "Xiaowei Hu is a Professor at SCUT studying visual restoration and adaptive perception, multimodal understanding and controllable generation, and self-evolving agents."
 author_profile: true
 redirect_from:
   - /about/